 Neighbor & Volunteer Safety: The safety of our neighbors and dedicated volunteer base is of utmost importance and considering the evolving information during this period, we are intentionally choosing to take the safest, most prudent approach to protect our volunteers.

-Building Closure: St. Andrew United Methodist Church, which houses The Storehouse operations, has closed the church building to the general public during weekdays through September 30.
+Building Closure: St. Andrew United Methodist Church, which houses The Storehouse operations, remains partially closed to the general public through the end of 2020.
+Only church groups who have received prior approval are allowed into the church building throughout the week.

 Questions About COVID-19?